Who are the Institutional Holders in Curis Inc. (CRIS)?

 The top institutional shareholder in the company is RA Capital Management, L.P. with over 7.71 million shares valued at $63.13 million.
 The investor’s holdings represent 8.42% of the CRIS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Sio Capital Management, LLC with 4.76 million shares valued at $38.96 million to account for 5.20% of the shares outstanding.
 The other top investors are Orbimed Advisors LLC. which holds 4.37 million shares representing 4.77% and valued at over $35.76 million, while RTW Investments LP holds 4.07% of the shares totaling 3.73 million with a market value of $30.53 million.

-Curis Inc. (NASDAQ: CRIS) is 44.69% higher on its value in year-to-date trading and has touched a low of $0.62 and a high of $13.44 in the current 52-week trading range.
+Curis Inc. (NASDAQ: CRIS) is 41.39% higher on its value in year-to-date trading and has touched a low of $0.62 and a high of $13.44 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CRIS stock was last observed hovering at around $11.32 in the last trading session, with the day’s gains setting it 0.53% off its average median price target of $18.00 for the next 12 months.
-It is also 37.63% off the consensus price target high of $19.00 offered by 5 analysts, but current levels are 21.0% higher than the price target low of $15.00 for the same period.
+The CRIS stock was last observed hovering at around $11.72 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $18.00 for the next 12 months.
+It is also 39.05% off the consensus price target high of $19.00 offered by 5 analysts, but current levels are 22.8% higher than the price target low of $15.00 for the same period.

 Curis Inc. (CRIS) Analyst Forecasts